tarob0ba/blog/data/blog/hello-world.md

 # The beginnings

 Today marks the debut of The Pearl, my new blog.
 This blog is a home for my tech ramblings, complaints, and the occasional tutorial.
-If you couldn't guess, the name comes tapioca pearls, the foundation of bubble tea (boba).
+If you couldn't guess, the name comes from tapioca pearls, the foundation of bubble tea (boba).

 # Newsletter